-Cynthia Lavoie - Director - Dr. Lavoie is currently President and Managing Director of AllosteRx Capital Management ("AllosteRx").
-She also serves as President and Chief Investment Officer of CCRM Enterprises.
+Cynthia Lavoie - Director - Dr. Lavoie has served as co-President and Managing Director of AllosteRx Capital Management Inc. ("AllosteRx") since August 2018.
+She also serves as President and Chief Investment Officer of CCRM Enterprises since August 2020.
 Prior to co-founding AllosteRx, Cynthia was a General Partner with TVM Life Science Management Inc. ("TVM"), a global venture capital group with main offices in Munich and Montreal.
 She was recruited to TVM from VG (VenGrowth) Partners Inc., where she was a Partner and co-headed its life sciences fund.
 Cynthia is currently chair of the board of directors at Fibrocor Therapeutics, a fibrosis company in Toronto and Board Director of Apiary Therapeutics, a cell therapy start-up based in Toronto.
 A seasoned healthcare investment professional with 20 years of experience in venture capital, Dr. Lavoie's expertise includes creating companies de novo and leading investments into businesses developing therapeutics, devices, and diagnostic tools.
 Cynthia has taken active roles on boards of companies located in Canada and the US from start-up to revenue-generating stages.
-These include Acer Therapeutics (NASDAQ: ACER), Cytochroma (acquired by OPKO Health), VisualSonics (acquired by SonoSite, now FujiFilm SonoSite), and Trillium Therapeutics (NASDAQ: TRIL) (acquired by Pfizer).
+These include Acer Therapeutics (NASDAQ: ACER) (acquired by Zevra Therapeutics), Cytochroma (acquired by OPKO Health), VisualSonics (acquired by SonoSite, now FujiFilm SonoSite), and Trillium Therapeutics (NASDAQ: TRIL) (acquired by Pfizer).
 Before joining the investment community, Dr. Lavoie served in a variety of academic and scientific leadership positions for 10 years, working with research institutes and life science companies.
 Cynthia earned her MBA with first class honors from Rotman School of Management at the University of Toronto and earned her Ph.D in Molecular Biology with Dean's honors from McGill University.

 Murielle Lortie - Director - Ms. Lortie has an accomplished history of financial leadership success within the global life science industry.
-She currently serves as Chief Financial & Operating Officer of Claridge Inc. Prior to joining Claridge Inc., Ms. Lortie was Chief Financial Officer of Liminal BioSciences Inc. ("Liminal"), a Nasdaq-listed, clinical-stage biopharmaceutical company.
+She currently serves as Chief Financial Officer of Claridge Inc. since September 2021 and Chief Operating Officer since January 2024.
+Prior to joining Claridge Inc., Ms. Lortie was Chief Financial Officer Liminal BioSciences Inc. ("Liminal"), a Nasdaq-listed, clinical-stage biopharmaceutical company from September 2018 to September 2021.
 Prior to joining Liminal, Ms. Lortie was Vice President & Chief Financial Officer and Advisor to the CEO, Global Strategy, Mergers & Acquisitions at Pharmascience Inc. Previously, she has held senior positions in finance at Bristol Myers Squibb, including Vice-President of Finance for Bristol Myers Squibb Canada Co. and Global Director of Finance supporting BMS Headquarters.
 Ms. Lortie is a Chartered Professional Accountant and member of the Ordre des comptables professionnels agrées du Québec.
 She holds a Graduate Diploma in Accountancy from Concordia University and a Bachelor of Business Administration from Bishop's University.
-She has extensive corporate governance experience, previously serving on the Boards of Bellus Health Inc. and Pharmascience Barbados Ltd. & Pharmascience International Ltd. Ms. Lortie is currently a Board member of Bishops University.
+She has extensive corporate governance experience, previously serving on the Boards of Bellus Health Inc. and Pharmascience Barbados Ltd. & Pharmascience International Ltd. Ms. Lortie is currently the Chair of the Board at Bishops University.